gbgabiola/notes/quotes.md

 > "The golden rule of level design - finish your first level last." - John Romero (co-creator of DOOM)

 > "The beginning is perhaps more difficult than anything else, but keep heart, it will turn out all right." - Vincent van Gogh

+> "For all its power, the computer is a harsh taskmaster.
+Its programs must be correct, and what we wish to say must be said accurately in every detail." - Alan Perlis

+> "Forever is composed of nows." - Emily Dickinson

+> "The past cannot be changed.
+The future is yet in your power." - Confucius

+> "Do not go gentle into that good night.
+Rage, rage against the dying of the light." - Dylan Thomas

+> "Find what you love and let it kill you." - Charles Bukowski

+> "Forget safety.
+Live where you fear to live.
+Destroy your reputation.
+Be notorious." - Rumi

 >